 89% of Bouygues Construction’s total greenhouse gas emissions are indirect emissions that arise either in the supply chain or from the use of delivered assets.
 As a company committed to sustainability, Bouygues Construction has realized the necessity of significantly reducing these indirect emissions, especially embodied carbon, and sought a global partner.

 Bouygues Bâtiment International has partnered with One Click LCA to improve the reliability of measuring and reporting on embodied carbon, to train and support the global workforce and to facilitate working with suppliers and subcontractors to design and implement low carbon solutions.

-“We’re very proud of our role in supporting Bouygues Bâtiment International to implement the ambitious climate strategy addressing this megaton-class decarbonisation challenge in all continents,” said Panu Pasanen, CEO of Bionova Ltd, the developers of One Click LCA.
+“We’re very proud of our role in supporting Bouygues Bâtiment International to implement the ambitious climate strategy addressing this megaton-class decarbonisation challenge in all continents,” said Panu Pasanen, CEO of One Click LCA Ltd.

 “We are aware of the climate emergency and of our responsibility as builders.
 We are delighted to be supported by the One Click LCA team in this challenge with 36 training sessions for 136 employees across the world in less than 3 months.
 This represents a concrete and positive step to reach our ambitious objectives for the climate globally,” said Christelle Kouamé, Sustainable Design and Construction Manager at Bouygues Bâtiment International.

 One Click LCA is working with Bouygues Bâtiment International (BBI) to achieve their target in the following ways: